 A machine learning model of a compositional descriptor-based recommender system was built to evaluate chemical relevance of compositions.21 In this study, target compounds were restricted to ionic ones with normal oxidation states.
-Training dataset consisted of compositions registered in ICSD as positive cases and compositions not registered in ICSD as negative cases.
-Compounds having partial occupancy, unusual oxidation states, and more than 15 atoms in chemical formula for any constituent element were excluded from the training dataset.
-The number of positive cases was 33,367.
-The negative cases were hypothetical compositions composed of 1.3 million pseudo-binary compounds and 2.6 million pseudo-ternary oxides, nitrides, and sulfides.
+The training dataset consisted of compositions registered in ICSD as positive cases and compositions not registered in ICSD as negative cases.
+Compounds having partial occupancy, unusual oxidation states, and more than 15 atoms in the chemical formula for any constituent element were excluded from the training dataset.
+The number of positive cases was 33 367.
+The negative cases were hypothetical compositions composed of 1.3×10^6 pseudo-binary compounds and 2.6×10^6 pseudoternary oxides, nitrides, and sulfides.
 A set of descriptors composed of means, standard deviations, and covariances of 22 types of elemental representations were used to describe the compositions.
-Random forest classifier was used.
-The size of the ensemble of the random forest classifier was increased to get convergence of prediction on a validation dataset, which consisted of pseudo-binary and pseudo-ternary oxides registered in ICDD but not registered in ICSD.
-Finally, the size of the ensemble 10,000.
+A random forest classifier was used.
+The size of the ensemble of the random forest classifier was increased to get convergence of prediction on a validation dataset, which consisted of pseudo-binary and pseudo-ternary oxides registered in ICDD-PDF but not registered in ICSD.
+Finally, the size of the ensemble was 10000.
 The expectant probabilities as the positive cases were used as recommendation scores of the compositions.
 Other details can be found in Ref.
 21.